Throughout the Highmark Health organization, there is a strong commitment to strengthening communities.

 More information at supportahn.org, and in the AHN Philanthropy Impact Report.

 A vital aspect of corporate social responsibility is building and executing a comprehensive internal and external strategy to promote a culture of equity and inclusion across every component of the enterprise.

-Through the new Enterprise Equitable Health Institute (EEHI), Highmark Health is advancing equity and inclusion in the organization’s recruitment, hiring, professional development, and workplace culture practices and standards, as well as in the quality of care and service provided to patients, members, customers, and communities.
-Highlights from 2021 include:
+Through the Enterprise Equitable Health Institute (EEHI), Highmark Health is advancing equity, inclusion and belonging in its recruitment, retention, professional development, and workplace culture practices and standards, as well as in its delivery of quality care and services to patients, members, customers, and communities.

 As stewards of the communities Highmark Health serves, the organization believes it has a responsibility to manage resources in a sustainable way.

 - Reducing energy use and conserving water throughout facilities.